-Each semester, depending on whether they are full or part-time, students gather for two to four days a month in San Francisco or Seattle, where they engage in concentrated classroom time (as well as informal hallway conversations, breaks in the sun, student club meetings, evening community events and lunches spent catching up with friends).
+Each semester, students gather for two to four days a month (depending on whether they are full or part-time), where they engage in concentrated classroom time.
+And informal hallway conversations, breaks in the sun, student club meetings, evening community events, and lunches spent catching up with friends.
 Classes are much more than lectures; they are breakout sessions, presentations and lively discussion affording the chance for students to get to know each other and collaborate.